 - Establish a dilution management tool on inception of the plan to track awards, their impact on dilution limits and the interaction with other events affecting the share capital which indirectly affect dilution restrictions (such as corporate transactions resulting in further share issues) and ensure that dilution is kept under close review by the Board and in particular the Remuneration Committee.

-If you have any questions on dilution or concerns about the operation of limits in your company, please contact Stephen Woodhouse (by email on email@example.com or by telephone on 0121 281 5801).
+If you have any questions on dilution or concerns about the operation of limits in your company, please call 0121 281 5798 or email firstname.lastname@example.org.

 How Pett Franklin can help